stereoabuse/Metal-Earth/README.md

 # Metal Earth 🧙‍♂️ 🎸
-A Lord of the Rings metal band name verifier
+A *Lord of the Rings* metal band name generator and verifier

 Find metal bands named after characters, places, and concepts from Tolkien's works.
 This project scrapes proper nouns from Tolkien texts and cross-references them with Metal Archives to discover bands inspired by Middle-earth.